15 Cool 3D Printed Dice You Can Print At Home

 3-Way 3D Printed Dice Tower

-This free project was something of a passion project by the designer, and has seen numerous updates and improvements to ensure it both looks cool with its stone-like finish, and functions well as a dice tower.
+This free project was something of a passion project by the creator, and has seen a number of updates and improvements to ensure it both looks cool with its stone-like finish, and functions well as a dice tower model.

 The three-path dice tower doesn’t need supports, and is simple enough to be made on almost any 3D printer.
 The files found here also come with instructions to ensure even newbies will be able to get this print up and rolling in no time!